 Besides yarn – that’s really it!
 It’s a lovely craft – and easy to carry your projects everywhere.

 This set of hooks includes the three most common sizes for working with medium weight yarn.
+I think this kind with the fat “neck” makes it extra easy to control the tension of your stitches.

 Total for all these tools?